Skip to main content

 Webhook Retry Policy

 Nodit Webhook automatically retries up to 1 time.
-If a 200 OK response is not received after calling the webhookUrl, it retries after 15 seconds.
-Messages that fail even after retry can be confirmed as FAILED status in the console delivery history.
+If a 200 OK response is not received after calling the webhookUrl, it retries 15 seconds later.
+Messages that fail after retry are visible in the Console delivery history with a FAILED status.

 Manual Resend with Easy Resend

-Messages that failed automatic retry can be manually resent from the console.
+Messages that fail automatic retry can be manually resent from the Console.

-1. Check the delivery history on the Webhook detail page.
+1. View the delivery history on the Webhook detail page.

 2. Select the FAILED message.

-Retry records are not saved in the history.
+Retry records are not logged in the history.

 Best Practices